pandya-hiren-a/CarCombatGame-3D/README.md

 # CarCombat-3D-Game

+### Update:
+#### - Large files are now tracked using git-lfs
+#### - DeLorean full car model with gun mounted on.
+Gun control using mouse, car control through keyboard.
+Settings can be changed from within the game itself.
+#### - Game is now complete with time constraints, 15+ turrets, hazardous elements on the map

 ### Cab combat game being built using Unreal engine utilising c++ and blueprints.
 The objective of the game is to avoid hazards scattered across the map such as lava, river, land mines, while destroying the turrets present at different locations.

 ### The game is currently under development